Hamilton, North Carolina: American Civil War

 According to local historians, the most significant historical event of early Hamilton was the battle and fall of Fort Branch during the American Civil War, when Union vessels and troops came upriver from Plymouth in an attempt to reach Weldon to cut off supplies to General Robert E. Lee.
 The fort, located 2 mi southeast of Hamilton along the Roanoke River, protected Weldon until the day after General Lee surrendered at Appomattox Court House, whereupon the railroad line over the Weldon bridge had no more military significance.
 Afterwards, the fort was abandoned and the cannons were dumped into the Roanoke by departing Confederate troops.

 Reconstruction

 In 1887, the town saw construction of its first railroad, the Hamilton Railroad & Lumber Company, also known as Hitch's Railroad.
 This was a short line that served the lumber industry in the area, but later expanded operations.

 Modern Era

 In the 1910s, a Rosenwald school was constructed in Hamilton to serve the local black community.
 Alternating dates of construction are reported, with the earliest being 1914.
 The school was operated until 1960.

-Hamilton, once a thriving, beautiful Victorian port town with many of its homes listed in the National Historic Registry, has been in decline in recent years, losing more than half its population since 1980.
+Hamilton, once a Victorian port town with many of its homes listed in the National Historic Registry, has been in decline in recent years, losing more than half its population since 1980.